AplaProject/apla-docs-en/introduction/templates2.rst

 Now(Format, Interval)
 ==============================
-Функция возвращает текущее время в указанном формате, по умолчанию выводится  в UNIX-формате (число секунд с 1970 года). Если в качестве формата указано *datetime*, то дата и время выводится в виде YYYY-MM-DD HH:MI:SS. Во втором параметре можно указать интервал, например, *+5 days*.
+This function returns the current time in the specified format, which by default is the UNIX format (number of seconds elapsed since January 1, 1970).
+If the requested time format is *datetime*, then date and time are shown as YYYY-MM-DD HH:MI:SS.
+An interval can be specified in the second parameter (for instance, *+5 days*).

-* *Format* - формат вывода с комбинацией YYYY, MM, DD, HH, MI, SS или *datetime*;
+* *Format* - output format with a desired combination of YYYY, MM, DD, HH, MI, SS or *datetime*;
-* *Interval* - дополнтельный сдвиг времени назад или вперед;
+* *Interval* - backward or forward time offset;

 .. code:: js